Amoebic dysentery is an intestinal illness.

-Put something in your mouth that has touched the stool of a person infected with
+Put something in your mouth that has touched the stool of an infected person.

 Copyright © Nucleus Medical Media, Inc.